gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Miz Nabbles (minor antagonist): a donkey schoolteacher who wants to be mayor and is prejudiced against bots
 -   Dockety (ally): Dockety-One Forty-Bee is the unofficial leader of the bots that have settled near Rusty Bridge
     -   It takes its responsibilities as leader very seriously (mirrors Maddy's elder sibling syndrome)
-    -   Character arc: accepts that being a leader is not the same as re-creating Consensus
+    -   Character arc: accepts that being a leader is not the same as re-creating Central
 -   Crusher (minor ally): a large hauler bot and Dockety's partner
 -   Able the mailbot (incidental): happy-go-lucky
     -   It is damaged in battle (minor tragedy to the story, foreshadows Special Leaf's death)